ThomasFinnern/RSG2_support/installation/Installation.md

-## Install RSGallery2 component
+## 2. Install RSGallery2 component

 RSGallery2 is installed like all other Joomla extensions.
-Log into the Administrator section, click on Extension > Manage - > Install
+Log into the Administrator section, click on Extension.
+Select Upload package file.

 ![installation_component](installation_component.png)

-(1) Select 'Uploaded Package File' tab (2) Drag and drop the downloaded zip file into  the drop area.
+(1) Select 'Uploaded Package File' tab

+(2) Drag and drop the downloaded zip file into  the drop area.

 On successful uploaded you will get a messages similar to following image